Most Gold Glove Awards at each position

 The Wizard.
 Those two words, for a baseball fan, conjure up images of impossible defensive plays being made, spectacularly athletic double plays, and the customary backflip while heading out to his position at shortstop for the Cardinals.
 Smith was a human highlight reel at short for 19 years, winning the NL Gold Glove Award for the position every year from 1980-92.
 Known primarily for his defense, the Hall of Famer and 15-time All-Star also hit one of the most memorable -- and shocking -- home runs in baseball history, launching one over the right-field wall at Busch Stadium to win Game 5 of the 1985 NLCS against the Dodgers.
 Jack Buck’s legendary call of the moment lives on: “Go crazy, folks!
 Go crazy!”

-The “Say Hey Kid” is regarded as one of the greatest all-around players in baseball history.
-He hit, hit for power, could fly around the bases, and made incredible plays in center field.
+Mays, known as the “Say Hey Kid,” could do it all.
+He hit, hit for power, flew around the bases and made incredible plays in center field.
 Those plays earned him a dozen Gold Glove Awards over his 22-year Hall of Fame career, all in succession from 1957-68.
-Ironically, all were won after Mays made one of the most famous catches in MLB history -- “The Catch” against the Indians’ Vic Wertz in Game 1 of the 1954 World Series.
+Ironically, all were won after Mays made one of the most famous catches in MLB history -- “The Catch” against Cleveland's Vic Wertz in Game 1 of the 1954 World Series.
 It was an over-the-shoulder grab in deep center at the Polo Grounds, followed by a whirlwind throw that prevented a run from scoring.
-The fact that Mays owns the most Gold Glove Awards in center field often gets overshadowed by the fact that he was also the 1951 NL Rookie of the Year, a two-time NL MVP and an All-Star in 20 of his 22 MLB seasons.
+In addition to all of his defensive accolades, he was also the 1951 NL Rookie of the Year, a two-time NL MVP and an All-Star in 20 of his 22 MLB seasons.